danbraun/danbraun.me/_posts/2018-06-13-kale-salad.md

  - lemon juice from 1/2 lemon
  - sesame seeds, toasted 1 tbsp

 Whisk or shake together dressing ingredients and mix in with chopped kale.
 Mixing with your hands works best as the kale needs to be ruffed up a bit to improve their texture.
-When ready to serve, toast some sesame seeds and sprinkle on top of salad.
+When ready to serve, toast some sesame seeds and sprinkle on top of the salad.
 Crushing the seeds will release more flavor.

-This salad keeps will in the fridge and improves, I think, overnight.
+This salad keeps well in the fridge and improves overnight.

-These measurements are approximate and could all be adjusted to taste.
+Ingredients are approximate and could all be adjusted to taste.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTg5Mjk2MzksLTEwNjI2ODU3NTIsMj
-AwNTQ4OTY3MiwxODI2OTAxNjkxLDE3NzA2MDUwNDRdfQ==
+eyJoaXN0b3J5IjpbMTA3OTAwNDczNywtMTIxODkyOTYzOSwtMT
+A2MjY4NTc1MiwyMDA1NDg5NjcyLDE4MjY5MDE2OTEsMTc3MDYw
+NTA0NF19
 -->